AbtVtf/Cryptoblades-Calculator/README.md

 5. In cmd type: pyinstaller --onefile --noconsole **NAME_OF_YOUR_SCRIPT**.py
 6. Copy the resources folder in the newly created dist folder
 7. Enjoy

+If you just want to run the app, download both gui.exe and the resources folder and store them in the same folder